Chemical Color Imaging

 Perception Park, chemical imaging, chemical color imaging, machine vision, bridging

-The figure above shows the process of an inline Chemical Colour Imaging solution.
-In the first step an unsupervised colour preview of a hyperspectral data cube is generated.
+The figure above shows the process of an inline Chemical Color Imaging solution.
+In the first step an unsupervised color preview of a hyperspectral data cube is generated.
 Along this preview spectra or spectra sets of the objects can be selected and analyzed.
 By the intuitive use of predefined chemical property extraction modules, spectral features can be evaluated and defined.
-A Chemical Colour model is generated automatically by selecting relevant property scores (resulting from defined features) for the RGB-channels.
+A Chemical Color model is generated automatically by selecting relevant property scores (resulting from defined features) for the RGB-channels.

-The generated RGB-image is then transformed to the HSV colour space which opens easy possibilities for a colour classification.
+The generated RGB-image is then transformed to the HSV color space which opens easy possibilities for a color classification.
 Additional to the chemical object classification, more object properties can be collected and a final decision for the object can be made.
 By combining the advantages of hyperspectral imaging with the advantages of industrial image processing, new innovative machine vision solutions can be developed.

 Chemical Color Imaging vs. Hyperspectral Imaging

-The resulting Chemical Colour Image of a scene shows object properties in Chemical Colours which do not represent the physical property colour.
-Instead objects with similar molecular structure are represented by similar colours; different objects by different colours.
+The resulting Chemical Color Image of a scene shows object properties in Chemical Colors which do not represent the physical property color.
+Instead objects with similar molecular structure are represented by similar colors; different objects by different colors.

 chemical imaging, chemical color imaging, machine vision, plastic sorting

-Center: CCI-preview of different plastics; right: Chemical Colour Image of different plastics.
-The Chemical Colours correlate with the molecular structure of the samples.
+Center: CCI-preview of different plastics; right: Chemical Color Image of different plastics.
+The Chemical Colors correlate with the molecular structure of the samples.
 The dashed line marks the moment of record shown in the left handed image; Left: Hyperspectral image at a specific moment.
 Spectral information is shown horizontally and spatial information is shown vertically.